 If you were arrested and charges were filed, there likely be a public entry on OSCN.net or ODCR.com (feel free to look) in addition to your criminal record available to law enforcement.
-If your case was dismissed and the statute of limitations has expired, you may be eligible for an expungement right now.
+If your case was dismissed and the statute of limitations has expired, you may be eligible for expunging the dismissal right now.

 Expunging A Dismissal

 Either way, we can help get dismissed charges erased from your criminal record and clean up your past.
-Contact the experts at Bury Your Past today to get started working on your case and expunging a dismissal on your behalf.
-Let us get your life back on track.
+Contact the experts at Bury Your Past today.
+Our experienced legal professionals are excited to meet with you.
+Above all other things, we want to help you get your life back on track.

 Expunge a dismissed charge in Oklahoma.